🌊 ScriptureFlow API Preview • Multilingual Scripture data for builders

 /[version]/translation.json /[version]/books.json /[version]/chapters.json /[version]/verses-index.json /[version]/random.json

 For large translations, /[version]/verses-index.json may return a split-index manifest with part files instead of one huge array.
+The /api/verse endpoint hides that complexity.

 What is included now?